 Inflammation Led to His Heart Attack

-The leading cause of heart attacks is inflammation, an overactive immunity.
-Your immunity is supposed to protect you from invading germs.
+The leading cause of heart attacks is inflammation, an overactive immune system.
+Your immune system is supposed to protect you from invading germs.
 However, if your immunity stays active all the time, it attacks you with the same chemicals that it uses to kill germs.
 The chemicals that your immunity uses to dissolve the outer coats of bacteria, punch holes in your arteries.
 Then these holes start to heal and plaques form in these areas.
-Many years after the first plaques form in your arteries, your immunity then knocks off a piece of the plaque from an artery.
+Many years after the first plaques form in your arteries, your immunity then knocks off a piece of the plaque from an artery into your bloodstream.
 The broken piece then travels down the ever-narrowing artery to completely obstruct the artery.
-Also, a clot forms where the plaque has broken off to block blood flow.
-Then the part of the heart muscle that is deprived of a blood supply dies, causing a heart attack.
+Also, the inner lining of the wall of the artery from which the plaque broke off bleeds and then a clot forms and extends until it blocks completely the flow of blood.
+Then the part of the heart muscle that is deprived of a blood supply dies to cause a heart attack.

 Evidence That Elvis Had Extensive Inflammation

 Obesity: As a young man he was a sex symbol who wiggled his attractive body to make the women in the audience shriek and howl.
 In later life, he became obese with a mind dulled by pain-killing and anti-depressant drugs, and was barely able to get through his last few concerts.
-Full fat cells block insulin receptors to prevent a person’s cells from responding to insulin.
-Blood sugar levels rise and a high rise in blood sugar causes inflammation that punches holes that start plaques forming in arteries.
+Full fat cells in the liver and muscles block insulin receptors to prevent a person’s cells from responding to insulin.
+Blood sugar levels rise and a high rise in blood sugar causes inflammation that punches holes that start plaques forming in arteries (J Clin Invest, May 2, 2005;115(5):1111–1119).

-High blood pressure: He had significantly high blood pressure, but nowhere in my reading was I able to find evidence that he took medication to help lower it.
+High blood pressure: He had significantly high blood pressure, but nowhere in my reading was I able to find evidence that he took medication to help lower it (Hypertension, Dec 19, 2020;75:285–292).

-Rheumatoid arthritis: He suffered from rheumatoid arthritis, a disease that is characterized by inflammation and is associated with a markedly increased risk for heart attacks.
+Rheumatoid arthritis: He suffered from rheumatoid arthritis, a disease that is characterized by an overactive immune system (inflammation) and is associated with a markedly increased risk for heart attacks (Rheum Dis Clin North Am, May 2010;36(2):405–426).

-Chronic insomnia: Chronic insomnia is a major risk factor for heart attacks.
+Chronic insomnia: Chronic insomnia is a major risk factor for heart attacks (Circulation, Aug 2019;140:796–798).
 It is often associated with obesity.

-Liver damage: People who have liver damage are at markedly increased risk for heart attacks.
-His damaged liver turned on his immunity to cause inflammation.
+Liver damage: People who have liver damage are at markedly increased risk for heart attacks (Cells, Feb 2020;9(3):567).
+His damaged liver turned on his immune system to cause inflammation.
 His liver damage was most likely associated with his addiction to drugs.

-Chronic drug addiction: The fourteen drugs found in his body included painkillers, morphine, Demerol, and codeine; an antihistamine, chloropheniramine; tranquilizers, Placidyl and Valium; sleeping pills, ethinamate and Quaalude; a barbiturate and an antidepressant.
+Chronic drug addiction: Drug addiction increases heart attack risk (Int J Mol Sci, Feb 2019;20(3):584).
+The fourteen drugs found in his body included painkillers, morphine, Demerol, and codeine; an antihistamine, chloropheniramine; tranquilizers, Placidyl and Valium; sleeping pills, ethinamate and Quaalude; a barbiturate and an antidepressant.
 Apparently he also took Amytal, Nembutal, Carbrital, Sinutab, Elavil, Avental, and Valmid.
-In the first eight months of 1977 his physician prescribed up to 10,000 doses of sedatives, amphetamines and narcotics in Elvis's name.
+In the first eight months of 1977 his physician prescribed up to 10,000 doses of sedatives, amphetamines and narcotics in Elvis’s name.

 What You Can Learn from the Death of Elvis Presley